ElisaNguyen/ElisaNguyen/README.md

 ### Hi there 👋 & nice to meet you!

 I'm Elisa, currently a second-year master student in Interaction Technology at the University of Twente.
 I am passionate about learning, cultural exchange and the intersection between technology and society.

 Recently, I have started my thesis research about explainability methods for spiking neural networks.

+Feel free to check out my pinned repositories, which are mainly university projects in the field of machine learning and NLP.

 <!--
 **ElisaNguyen/ElisaNguyen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.